Microsoft Excel: Writer Feature Type Parameters

 Enabling this option allows you to set the row height, font style, background color and pattern, cell borders, and text alignment.
 See Formatting in the User Attributes topic for a detailed description of each option.

-- Drop named range - Formatting and data in the extents of the existing named range are lost, but formatting in cells that exist outside the named range is unaffected.
+- Yes – The worksheet is deleted and recreated.
+Formatting and data in the extents of the existing named range are lost, but formatting in cells that exist outside the named range is unaffected.
 Original extents of the named range are lost.
-A new named range is created using the numbers specified in the Feature Type parameters Named Range Start Column and Named Range Start Row.
+A new named range is created using the numbers specified in the parameters Named Range Start Column and Named Range Start Row.

 If a template file or template sheet is specified as a writer parameter, the option to truncate the existing sheet or named range is applied to the template sheet before it is copied to the destination file.
 Inserted items such as charts and pictures are not deleted.

-If writing a Named Range, as determined by the feature type name, this parameter specifies the starting column in the sheet where the Named Range will be defined if it does not exist.
+If writing a Named Range or Table, as determined by the feature type name, this parameter specifies the starting column in the sheet where the Named Range or Table will be defined if it does not exist.

-If writing a Named Range, as determined by the feature type name, this parameter specifies the starting row in the sheet where the Named Range will be defined if it does not exist.
-This parameter is ignored if the Named Range name supplied already exists and has a defined range.
+If writing a Named Range or Table, as determined by the feature type name, this parameter specifies the starting row in the sheet where the Named Range or Table will be defined if it does not exist.

 This parameter specifies a starting column location for writing data in the sheet identified by the feature type name.
 This index applies to cell-based data but does not apply to raster or other non-cell-based data.